cjm0000000/mmt/README.md

 # MMT is a smart message robot.

-WeiXin feature is Integrated, You can easy use the it.
+1. WeiXin feature is Integrated, You can easy use the it.
+2. YiXin feature is Integrated, You can easy use the it.

 ## User Guide